 Several follow on civil damages claims are currently pending with the Belgian courts (e.g. in the lifts cartel and in the payment cards interchange fee cases).
-The claim for compensation filed by the European Commission and the Belgian Government in the lifts cartel were rejected by the Commercial Court of Brussels on 24 November 2014 and 24 April 2015 respectively.
-Appeals against these decision are said to be currently pending.
+The claim for compensation filed by the European Commission and the Belgian Government in the lifts cartel were rejected by the Commercial Court of Brussels on 24 November 2014 and 24 April 2015, respectively.
+Currently, appeals against these decisions are said to be pending.
 We are not aware of the existence of any final decisions or major settlements.